 Each sewer application will fall into one of the three subcategories for the purpose of assigning rating points for cost effectiveness.
 If the construction cost for new sewer system improvements is equal to or greater than 70% of the total construction cost, the application will be assigned to the "New Sewer System" subcategory.
-If the construction cost for new sewer system improvements is less than 70% of the total construction cost or no new sewer system improvements are proposed, the application will be assigned to either the "Sewer System" subcategory.
-If the construction cost of the sewer System rehabilitation is equal to or greater than the treatment plant improvements, the application will be assigned to the "Sewer Treatment" subcategory; otherwise, it will be assigned to the "Sewer Treatment" subcategory.
+If the construction cost for new sewer system improvements is less than 70% of the total construction cost or no new sewer system improvements are proposed, the application will be assigned to either the "Sewer System Rehabilitation" subcategory or the "Sewer Treatment" subcategory.
+If the construction cost of the sewer system rehabilitation is equal to or greater than the treatment plant improvements, the application will be assigned to the "Sewer Treatment" subcategory; otherwise, it will be assigned to the "Sewer Treatment" subcategory.